zaeem1510/bug-blaster/README.md

-# Bug-Prediction-Model
+# bug-blaster
-Bug classification and similar bug retrieval using machine learning
+Bug classification and similar bug retrieval through JIRA tickets.

 **Background:**
 Software deveopement teams often encounter numerous bugs during the develpment and maintenance phases.
 Identifying the types of bugs and efficiently resolving them is crucial for the delivering high-quality software.
 Manual bug classification and searching for solutions from the existing tickets can be time consuming and error prone.